Assisting Seniors in Maintaining Independence

 Community Care Program

 Funded through the Illinois Department on Aging, the Community Care Program provides individualized attention for seniors.
 Although this is a statewide program, Mercyhealth at Home only works with seniors who live in Boone County or Winnebago County.
-Mercyhealth at Home Care Coordinators conduct home visits with seniors who meet asset and need requirements.
+Mercyhealth at Home staff Care Coordinators conduct home visits with seniors who meet asset and need requirements.
 The Community Care Program includes:

 - In-home Services: This Community Care Program service provides assistance with household tasks such as cleaning, planning and preparing meals, doing laundry, and shopping and running errands.
 Homecare Aides also assist participants with personal care tasks such as dressing, bathing, grooming and following special diets.